-The software described above is provided in several download packages.
-The ToolStick download package includes example code, documentation including user's guides and data sheets, and the ToolStick Terminal application.
-The IDE, Keil Demonstration Tools, Configuration Wizard 2, and the Keil μVision Drivers are available as separate downloads.
-After downloading and installing these packages, see the following sections for information regarding the software and running one of the demo applications.
+To simplify the download process, the necessary software described above is provided in two download packages.
+The ToolStick Development Tools package includes the Keil Tools, example code, documentation including User's Guides and data sheets, and the ToolStick Terminal application.
+The IDE, Configuration Wizard 2, and the Keil μ Vision Drivers are available as separate downloads.
+After downloading and installing the ToolStick and IDE packages, see the following sections for information regarding the software and running one of the demo applications.

-5. Software Overview
+5. PC Software Overview